euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 | Additional distance | $K = L -H (= L - G)$ | $K_j = L_j - H_j$ | $\sum_{j} K_j = K$ |  Yes  |

 {:.table-caption}
-Table 3: Summary of the different quantities used to compute HFE
+<a name="tab:summary"></a>Table 3: Summary of the different quantities used to compute HFE

 ## Aggregation of results to produce the indicator